bmw-biker/Pictap-Fork/README.md

   This is because checkboxes only submit their value if checked.
 If we uncheck and submit no information from this checkbox will be submitted.\
   One solution: In itick() we have to add a hidden input with value 0 which will be submitted if the checkbox itself is unchecked and doesn't submit.\
 	See https://mimo.org/glossary/html/checkbox "Form Submission and Checkbox Value Behavior"

 ### Non software modifications
 - **Updated gps.sql with more locations**\
   Found that [umer2001/py_countries_states_cities_database](https://github.com/umer2001/py_countries_states_cities_database/raw/refs/heads/master/) in our surroundings and also places we visited contains more small towns.\
   The new gps.sql I converted from its json files.\
   Note that it obviously must be bigger than the original which appears to be no issue for my DS224+.\
   Many thanks to [umer2001](https://github.com/umer2001).\

+### Currently working on
+- **Try to make folders public accessable**
+    - Public albums are already possible.
+    - Although they have some slight side effect:
+        - We have to create an album for makeing them public.
+        - Pictures currently don't show any information (location,...)
+        - We cannot use the folder structure.
+    - What if we just could share some subfolder with no rights but display images.
+    - Currently trying to understand and solve some security issues.
 <br><br>